pcwerk/data-science/airflow/README.md

 # Building a Data Pipeline

-The Apache Airflow is an opensource python project designed to help data scientist to quickly and efficienly build out data pipelines.
+The Apache Airflow is an open source python project designed to help data scientist to quickly and efficiently build out data pipelines.
 When working with `airflow` you have two options:

 1. Using native python within an [virtual environment](#using-python-virtual-environment-strategy) _or_
 2. Using [docker containers](#using-containers-strategy)